Skip to content

 Solutions:

-• Verify credentials are correctly set in CI/CD secrets.
+• Verify ONEKEY_TOKEN and ONEKEY_TENANT_NAME are correctly set in your CI/CD secrets.

 Upload failures